 In parallel teaching, the class is split into two groups and each teacher teaches the same information at the same time.
-Parallel teaching works well to differentiate instruction when the content being taught is particularly challenging.
-Students can benefit from learning difficult material in a smaller group.
+Parallel teaching works well to differentiate instruction when the

 Parallel teaching can be a comfortable way to start joint sessions.
 You and your co-teacher plan together to make sure you're covering the same material.
 And since you're teaching your half of the class, you're less likely to feel closely observed by your colleague.